 Events Leading up to the Executive Order

-I have been closely following events surrounding digital assets up to the signing of today’s Executive Order detailing oversight of digital assets.
-After 20-plus years in federal law enforcement as a special agent, I have learned that sometimes events follow a specific pattern and unfold at the right time.
+I have been closely following the events surrounding digital assets up to the signing of today’s Executive Order, detailing oversight of digital assets.
+After 20-plus years in federal law enforcement as a Special Agent, I have learned that sometimes events follow a specific pattern and unfold at the right time.
 My observations have led me to believe that certain things are not left to chance but are well orchestrated.

 On November 23, 2021, the Federal Deposit Insurance Corporation, The Board of Governors of the Federal Reserve System, and the Office of the Comptroller of the Currency issued a joint statement on crypto-assets.
 On February 8, 2022, the Department of Justice announced the arrest of two individuals alleged to have laundered $4.5 billion in stolen cryptocurrency.
 The announcement stated, in part, “Today’s arrest, and the department’s largest financial seizure ever, show that cryptocurrency is not a safe haven for criminals.”

 These regulatory bodies recognized the need to work together to better understand the continuing evolution of digital assets and coordinate the importance of promoting safety and soundness, consumer protection, and applicable laws and regulations related to crypto-assets.

 Cryptocurrencies are banned in numerous countries, and approximately 42 countries have placed restrictions on banks and other financial institutions’ ability to deal with cryptocurrencies.